Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 How often are random drug tests done?

-While there is no universal guideline for how often random drug tests should be conducted, the FMCSA recommends testing employees quarterly or more frequently.
-The allowed—or in some cases, required—frequency of random drug screening depends on whether the employee is subject to DOT regulations, the company’s testing policy, and any applicable state or local laws.
-In addition to random testing, drug screens may also be conducted as part of a pre-employment testing process or in response to a workplace incident such as an injury, accident, or violation.
+While there is no universal guideline for how often random drug tests should be conducted, the FMCSA recommends testing employees gradually throughout the year.
+Also, the FMCSA mandates that DOT employers conduct random drug tests on 50% of their driver pool per year.
+The permitted or required frequency of random drug screening depends on whether the employee is subject to DOT regulations, the company’s testing policy, and any applicable state or local laws.

 What happens if an employee fails a random drug test?

-The repercussions of failed or refused random employee drug testing depend on the employer and any specific disciplinary action policies in place.
-For non-DOT employees, company policy may dictate that the employee be placed on a leave of absence until a confirmation test can be conducted, or that a drug testing refusal results in automatic termination (if allowed by state and local law).
+The repercussions of a failed or refused random drug test depend on the disciplinary action policies that the employer has put in place.
+For non-DOT employees, company policy may dictate that the employee be placed on a leave of absence until a confirmation test can be conducted, or that a drug testing refusal results in automatic termination.
+Note that termination based on refusing a drug test is subject to state and local law.

 DOT-regulated employees who fail or refuse drug or alcohol testing must be immediately removed from any safety-sensitive tasks or positions.
 The return-to-duty process involves working with a DOT-qualified substance abuse professional, contingent on the specific circumstances.